-Author(s)/Presenter(s): Greg M. Hall, PSP
+Author(s)/Presenters(s): Greg M. Hall, PSP

-A frequent source of disagreement between owner and contractor is the quantification of delay using an additive Time Impact Analysis such as that described in Recommended Practice 52R-06.
+A frequent source of disagreement between owner and contractor is the quantification of delay using an additive time impact analysis such as that described in Recommended Practice 52R-06.
 Owners are hesitant to grant time extension when they believe a contractor can revise Resource Driven Logic (RDL) to partially or fully mitigate the impact of a delay.
 While most project management teams can successfully use this method early in a project, they often run out of mitigation options as the job progresses.

-(PS-3086) The Great Debate - Owners vs. Contractors - Are We Done Yet?
+(PS-3086) (Panel Discussion) The Great Debate: Owners vs. Contractors - Are We Done Yet?

-Author(s)/Presenter(s): Jeffrey Milo, PSP; John P. Orr, PSP
+Author(s)/Presenters(s): Jeffrey Milo, PSP; John P. Orr, PSP

 (PS-3087) Examining Schedule Performance in Phase Transitions on Vertical Construction Projects

-Author(s)/Presenter(s): Daniel P. Gilmour, PSP; Matthew L. Pringle, PSP
+Author(s)/Presenters(s): Daniel P. Gilmour, PSP; Matthew L. Pringle, PSP

-(PS-3095) A Study on Installation Duration Analysis Method of Engineering Project Based on Gauss Distribution Curve Fitting
+(PS-3095) A Study on Installation Duration Analysis Method of Engineering Project based on Gauss Distribution Curve Fitting

-Author(s)/Presenter(s): Xinpei Xia; Jie Wang; Chunfu Xu
+Author(s)/Presenters(s): Xinpei Xia; Jie Wang; Chunfu Xu

 The critical path method is usually used to analyze the installation duration for engineering projects.
 However, for some industries without clear critical path, there is no mature method to analyze and determine the installation duration when the installation engineering quantity is known.
 Based on the construction data of previous projects, this paper analyzes and verifies the distribution characteristics by time of installation engineering quantity by using theory and curve fitting method, and develops a set of analysis method for installation duration of engineering projects based on Gauss distribution curve fitting, and verifies validity of the method by an application case in nuclear engineering project.
 This method can be used to evaluate the installation duration when the installation engineering quantity and building area of the evaluated project are known.
 This method is a new method for evaluating the installation duration of engineering projects besides the critical path method.
 It is suitable for all kinds of industrial projects, especially for projects with new technology or lack of reference.